Norman Thomas: Socialist Party politics

 Thomas favored work to establish a broad Farmer–Labor Party upon the model of the Canadian Cooperative Commonwealth Federation, but remained supportive of the Militants and their vision of an "all-inclusive party", which welcomed members of dissident communist organizations (including Lovestoneites and Trotskyists) and worked together with the Communist Party USA in joint Popular Front activities.
 The party descended into a maelstrom of factionalism in the interval, with the New York Old Guard leaving to establish themselves as the Social Democratic Federation of America, taking with them control of party property, such as the Yiddish-language The Jewish Daily Forward, the English-language New Leader, the Rand School of Social Science, and the party's summer camp in Pennsylvania.

 In April 1938, Thomas was the center of national controversy when he came to Jersey City, New Jersey to defend labor organizers' free speech and challenge the political machine of Mayor Frank Hague.
-Hague was a close ally of Franklin Roosevelt and controlled federal patronage in the state.
-Though denied a permit for political reasons, Thomas came anyway to speak at an outdoor rally.
+Hague was a close ally of Franklin D. Roosevelt and controlled federal patronage in the state.
+Though denied a permit, Thomas came anyway to speak at an outdoor rally.
 The police arrested him as soon as he got out of his car.
 As the officers prepared to expel him from the city, Thomas quipped, "So this is Jersey justice".
 People across the political spectrum, including the 1932 and 1936 Republican presidential nominees, Herbert Hoover and Alfred M. Landon, criticized Hague for his suppression of free speech and Roosevelt for his silence about the incident.
-Thomas and Landon became good friends as a result of the incident..
+Thomas and Landon became good friends as a result of the incident.